 English paper piecing (EPP) is a perfect project to take with you on the go, or to keep hands busy on a creative project while watching TV.
 You start with small pieces of fabric that you attach to paper templates and then stitch the perfect pieces together to make a quilt, table runner or other project.
+There are a lot of different ways and techniques to get to the final piece.
+We’ve got our favorite tips and tricks for English Paper Piecing – to make your project successful.

 Looking for a great scrap busting projects?
 English paper piecing is a perfect way to use up those small scraps!
 Or plan a project with coordinating fabrics!
 Whichever you decide, you’ll find cutting, gluing and sewing these little pieces together addictive.